 Mersin

-As of 2025, average property prices in Mersin range from approximately $700 to $1,150 per square meter, varying by neighborhood and proximity to the sea.
+In 2026, real estate prices range from $780 to $1,350 per square meter, which is 12–18% higher than in 2025.
 Coastal districts like Mezitli and Erdemli tend to be at the higher end, while inland areas such as Toroslar offer more affordable options.
 Thanks to ongoing infrastructure development and increasing migration from other Turkish cities, Mersin’s real estate market has demonstrated steady growth.
-In 2024, property prices increased by over 40%, with expectations of continued appreciation as the region attracts more interest from both investors and residents.

 Rental yields in Mersin can reach 6–7% annually, particularly in well-located districts like Mezitli and Yenişehir.
 The city’s port, growing economy, and improving transportation links — including a future metro line — further enhance its appeal as an emerging investment hub with strong long-term potential.